zloink/AlternativeWeather/README.md

-# Alternative Weather Website
+# Weather App

-A satirical weather website that now includes real weather data functionality while maintaining its humorous alternative weather descriptions.
+A clean, functional weather application that provides real-time weather data and forecasts for any location using OpenWeatherMap API.

 ## Features

-- **Real Weather Data**: Get actual weather information for any US ZIP code using OpenWeatherMap API
+- **Real Weather Data**: Get actual weather information for any US ZIP code or city using OpenWeatherMap API
-- **Alternative Weather**: Satirical weather descriptions and fake weather data for entertainment
+- **Location Memory**: Save and manage your favorite locations
+- **URL Sharing**: Share weather for specific locations via URL parameters
-- **7-Day Forecast**: View both real and alternative weather forecasts
+- **7-Day Forecast**: View detailed weather forecasts with accurate daily temperature ranges
-- **Interactive Weather Icons**: Click to cycle through different weather conditions
+- **Mobile Responsive**: Optimized design that works great on all devices
-- **Responsive Design**: Modern, user-friendly interface
+- **Clean Interface**: Modern, user-friendly design focused on functionality

 ## Setup Instructions